 Unless specifically advised by a doctor, please don't do this.

 The recommendation for when to introduce allergenic foods to children used to be no earlier than 1 year of age, no earlier than 3 for children thought to be high risk.
-The thinking was that 'perhaps' giving a child a longer time to develop antibodies might help curb the increase in incidence of allergy development.
+The thinking was that perhaps giving a child a longer time to develop antibodies might help curb the increase in incidence of allergy development.
 That reasoning seems to make sense, until you know that in order to develop an antibody to an allergen, the body has to be exposed to it first.
 With fewer children being exposed to potentially highly allergenic foods during a time when their little bodies were primed to develop the appropriate antibodies, development of food allergies surged, with some even calling it an "epidemic" (not exactly true).

 Thankfully, today, research has been (and continues to be) conducted with results that instead have led doctors to recommend that parents expose infants to these potential allergens as early as first foods.
-We've never used these foods as very first foods, but have introduced them shortly after general food tolerance has been established.
+OTT Kids has never used these foods as very first foods, but have introduced them shortly after general food tolerance has been established.
 Thankfully, we've only ever had positive results and have yet to work with a child who has developed any food allergy.

 Unless your child is already known to be at risk for food allergies (family history/genetic predisposition), has a sibling with food allergies, or shows signs of having an atopic allergy like asthma or eczema, you shouldn't avoid the peanut or other foods - and even THEN, you may potentially lessen the severity of your child's sensitivity through repeated exposure at an early age.*